 \subsection{Fundamental plane of black hole activity}

 Processes related to black hole accretion, which we described in previous sections, are not exclusively related to AGN physics only.
 Black holes themselves are very simple objects characterised by their mass and rotational momentum (electric charge is probably unimportant for astrophysical black holes in practice).
-That's why it is widely believed that similar processes occur around black holes across their mass range from a few masses of Sun in stellar-collapsed black holes in X-ray binaries (XRBs) up to billions of Solar masses in the most massive AGNs.
+That's why it is widely believed that similar processes occur around black holes across their mass range from a few masses of Sun in stellar-collapsed black holes in X-ray binaries (XRBs) up to billions of Solar masses in the most massive AGN.

-The unification between the super-massive and stellar-mass black holes became first evident from an empirical extension of the XRB relation between the radio and X-ray luminosity to AGN, the so called fundamental plane of black-hole activity \citep{Merloni2003}.
-Figure~\ref{fundamental_plane} shows the dependence of the radio luminosity on the X-ray luminosity and the black-hole mass for different kinds of objects, including XRBs (circles), low-accreting super-massive black holes (Sgr A* and M\,32, shown by squares) as well as highly-accreting Seyferts (triangles) and quasars (stars).
-The colour denotes the central black-hole mass (black represents mass corresponding to stellar masses, i.e. lower than 100\,M$_\odot$, while the other colours represent ranges for masses of the super-massive black holes in galactic centres).
+The unification between the supermassive and stellar-mass black holes became first evident from an empirical extension of the XRB relation between the radio and X-ray luminosity to AGN, the so called fundamental plane of black-hole activity \citep{Merloni2003}.
+Figure~\ref{fundamental_plane} shows the dependence of the radio luminosity on the X-ray luminosity and the black-hole mass for different kinds of objects, including XRBs (circles), low-accreting supermassive black holes (Sgr A* and M\,32, shown by squares) as well as highly-accreting Seyferts (triangles) and quasars (stars).
+The color denotes the central black-hole mass (black represents mass corresponding to stellar masses, i.e. lower than 100\,M$_\odot$, while the other colors represent ranges for masses of the super-massive black holes in galactic centres).
 The found correlation from the multivariate regression analysis by \citet{Merloni2003} was: